-As a company with less than \$1.07 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended,
+As a company with less than \$1.07 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended, or the JOBS Act.
+An emerging growth company may take advantage of specified reduced disclosure and other requirements that are otherwise applicable generally to public companies.
+These provisions include, but are not limited to:

-- an option to present only two years of audited financial statements in addition to any required interim financial statements and correspondingly specified reduced Management's Discussion and Analysis of Financial Condition and Results of Operations disclosure in this prospectus; and - an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act.
+an option to present only two years of audited financial statements in addition to any required interim financial statements and correspondingly specified reduced Management's Discussion and Analysis of Financial Condition and Results of Operations disclosure in this prospectus; and an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations- Emerging Growth Company Status."